togglebyte/anathema-guide/src/templates.md

 * map:      `{"key": "value"}`

 To access a state or attribute value, use an `ident` (a string without spaces that is not wrapped in quotes).
-Note that state values are under the `state` variable and attribute values are under the `attribute` variable.
+Note that state values are under the `state` variable and attribute values are under the `attributes` variable.

 ```rust, ignore
 text "string literal"